This circuit presents a simple bench power supply that is easy yet efficient with adjustable voltage and current monitoring.

 The potentiometer allows for adjustable feedback controlling the output voltage.

-A zener diode is connected between the emitter and ground of the 2N2222 transistor to stabilize the voltage across the transistor.
+A zener diode is connected between the emitter and ground of the 2N2222 transistor to maintain the voltage across the transistor.

 A current limiting resistor is placed in the emitter output line of the TIP35 transistor.